ebonnecab/mozilla-ds-project/README.md

 - Jupyter Notebooks

 ## Summary
 There were about 80 possible choices that I had to narrow down to one feature.
 I did so by, first examining and cleaning the data.
 Off the bat, there were some features that had too many missing values or didn't have a strong enough relationship with the target to best describe it.
+I eliminated those and proceeded to use other methods to measure the relationship of the features to the sales price.

 ### Correlation
 I started off measuring correlation between the numerical data and the target.
 A few features stood out such as overall quality and the above ground living area.